Election Day - November 5, 2019

 as further defined in the Campaign Finance Rules & Regulations.

-Candidates must comply with the City of Lakewood guidelines relating to the distribution of campaign literature.
+Candidates must comply with the City of Lakewood guidelines relating to the distribution of campaign literature and the election signs regulations.

 If you have any questions, please call